l0calh05t/advent-of-code-2022/README.md

 You can avoid this either by using a temporary (the result of `split_off` or a reused `mut Vec`) or by applying some `split_at_mut` trickery, which is what I did.

 Yes, of course you could also use `unsafe` 😉, but in that case you might accidentally miss the potential `from == to` case and summon [nasal demons 👃🏻👿](http://catb.org/jargon/html/N/nasal-demons.html).

+## Day 6

+No file reading this time, since existing functions to create sliding windows over a `Result` iterator aren't great, especially if the error type isn't `Clone`.